raghavyadav01/ceph/doc/man/8/crushtool.rst

 (e.g. "rack").
 Each element's name will be append a number to the provided name.

-The second component is the type of CRUSH bucket.
+The second component is the type of CRUSH node.

-The third component is the maximum size of the bucket.
-If the size is 0, a single bucket will be generated that includes everything in the preceding layer.
+The third component is the maximum size (i.e., number of children) of the node.
+If the size is 0, a single node will be generated that includes everything in the preceding layer.

 Example